Ornamentation: rolls, cranns, and strike cranns on the ocarina

 Cranns

-The next example shows a general use of a crann, which follows the same pattern as a roll but only uses cuts.
-You can play the first cut using the left middle finger and the second using the right index finger.
+The next example shows a general use of a crann.
+To perform this one the cuts may be performed with the left middle finger and the second using the right index finger.
 Make sure that the first cutting finger has returned to its hole before performing the second cut.
 This is shown in the first demonstration in the video.

 If the rhythmic value of the notes is shortened, the crann can also be used in an emphatic form.
 The 8th notes would be replaced with 16th or 32nd notes.
 This is basically the same as an emphatic roll, but done using only cuts.